Variables can be used throughout the DocMgt system. You can use them during entry and searching and when designing Work Triggers

 Naming Conflicts

 It is usually best to name your data fields different from the function variables.
 For instance, the variable [DATE] is used by the system to read the current date.
 If you have a data field named DATE then which will the system return?
-The default action is for the system to return the function values first which - would be today's date.
+The default action is for the system to return the function values first which would be today's date.
 However, if you have no way of changing your Date field's name then you can still get the value with one slight change.
-Instead of using [DATE] to get your value use [(DATE)].
+Instead of using [DATE] to get your value use [FIELD(DATE)] or the shorthand version which is [(DATE)].
 This will tell the system to use your field instead of the function variable.
-You can also use [FIELD(DATE)] if you wish to be more verbose.

 Ignoring Strings